Chicago nursing home abuse lawyer

 Disclaimer

-Holding Illinois nursing homes responsible for their actions against residents
+Holding Illinois nursing homes responsible for failing to protect their residents

 When it's time to move our loved ones to a nursing home or care facility, we rely on the professionalism and compassion of the staff and doctors to provide a safe and loving place for the residents.
-Unfortunately, this is not the experience for everyone, and some patients in Chicago and across the country suffer abuse and neglect at the hands of nursing home staff.
+Unfortunately, this is not the experience for everyone.
+Some patients in Chicago suffer physical abuse, emotional abuse, sexual abuse, and neglect at the hands of nursing home staff.

 If you believe your loved one is being neglected or abused by nursing home caretakers, Gainsberg Injury and Accident Lawyers can help.
-Our Chicago nursing home neglect and abuse attorneys fight for the senior citizens of Illinois when they cannot fight for themselves.
-We'll hold abusers accountable for their actions.
-Contact us today.
+Our Chicago nursing home neglect and abuse attorneys fight for the senior citizens and disabled residents of Illinois when they cannot fight for themselves.
+We hold nursing homes accountable for failing to protect your loved ones.

 Free Case Review